Cabergoline: Pharmacodynamics

 Cabergoline is a long-acting dopamine D2 receptor agonist.
 In-vitro rat studies show a direct inhibitory effect of cabergoline on the prolactin secretion in the lactotroph cells of the pituitary gland and cabergoline decreases serum prolactin levels in reserpinized rats.
 Although cabergoline is commonly described principally as a D2 receptor agonist, it also possesses significant affinity for the dopamine D3, and D4, serotonin 5-HT1A, 5-HT2A, 5-HT2B, and 5-HT2C, and α2-adrenergic receptors, as well as moderate/low affinity for the dopamine D1, serotonin 5-HT7, and α1-adrenergic receptors.
-Cabergoline functions as an partial or full agonist at all of these receptors except for the 5-HT7, α1-adrenergic, and α2-adrenergic receptors, where it acts as an antagonist.
+Cabergoline functions as a partial or full agonist at all of these receptors except for the 5-HT7, α1-adrenergic, and α2-adrenergic receptors, where it acts as an antagonist.
 Cabergoline has been associated with cardiac valvulopathy due to activation of 5-HT2B receptors.

+Ergot derivatives like cabergoline have been described as non-hallucinogenic in spite of acting as serotonin 5-HT2A receptor agonists.

 Pharmacokinetics

 Following a single oral dose, resorption of cabergoline from the gastrointestinal (GI) tract is highly variable, typically occurring within 0.5 to 4 hours.
 Ingestion with food does not alter its absorption rate.
 Human bioavailability has not been determined since the drug is intended for oral use only.
 In mice and rats the absolute bioavailability has been determined to be 30 and 63 percent, respectively.
 Cabergoline is rapidly and extensively metabolized in the liver and excreted in bile and to a lesser extent in urine.
 All metabolites are less active than the parental drug or inactive altogether.
 The human elimination half-life is estimated to be 63 to 68 hours in patients with Parkinson's disease and 79 to 115 hours in patients with pituitary tumors.
 Average elimination half-life is 80 hours.

-The therapeutic effect in treatment of hyperprolactinemia will typically persist for at least 4 weeks after cessation of treatment.
+The metabolism of cabergoline is mediated by unidentified enzymes via a hepatic route and mainly consists of hydrolysis and oxidation by the alkylurea group and oxidation at the alkene.